Raising VC in Silicon Valley as a female POC – TechCrunch

 With that many offers on the table following Dearing’s lead, Watson was in the enviable position of needing to pick who she’d let into the seed round.
 So how did she choose?

 “The first thing is value add,” Watson says.
 She asked herself: “did I feel like I had the right assortment of value?
-I maybe want someone in there who’s really short on product; I may want someone who’s really strong at growth, strong at marketing.”
+I maybe want someone in there who’s really strong on product; I may want someone who’s really strong at growth, strong at marketing.”

 Her second criteria for making the decision was a less resume-focused.
 Simply put, she went with her gut.